 In Florida, there are set legal time limits, also known as statutes of limitations, within which a person must file an accident or injury lawsuit.
 Typically, the standard deadline is four years from the date of the accident or injury.
 This means you have four years to file a lawsuit in the Florida civil courts against the person or entity that caused your injury.

 For medical malpractice claims, the time limit is a bit different.
 You generally have two years from when the patient either knew, or should have known with reasonable care, that the injury occurred.
 However, under no circumstances may a medical malpractice lawsuit be filed more than four years after the actual date of injury.

 The deadline for wrongful death claims is even shorter.
 If a person dies due to their injuries, the family or estate has two years from the date of death to file a lawsuit.

 However, these are general guidelines, and certain exceptions may apply depending on the specific circumstances of the case.
 For instance, if the injured person was a minor, or if the defendant left the state for a certain period, the time limit could be extended.

-In personal injury cases, “damage caps” refer to the limits set by law on the amount of money the court can award to a plaintiff for certain damages.
+In personal injury cases in Fort Lauderdale, “damage caps” refer to the limits set by law on the amount of money the court can award to a plaintiff for certain damages.
 The state of Florida has unique rules regarding damage caps in personal injury cases.